 We focus on the robustness of ImageNet classifiers and use the recently proposed StyleGAN-XL~\cite{styleganxl} generator, as it offers the ability to effectively manipulate style and content semantically.
-Our approach, \emph{Adversarial Pivotal Tuning (APT)}, first performs latent optimization to find the input pivot latent vector $w_p$ that results in the closest (but imperfect) reconstruction to $x$.
-We subsequently optimize the StyleGAN weights with the following objectives: (1) reconstructing image $x$, (2) fooling the classifier $C$, and (3) ensuring the generated image appears real to the pretrained StyleGAN discriminator, so that the generated image remains within the real image distribution.
-To ensure that the manipulations are class-preserving, we bound the maximum perceptual distance between input and generated image and stop the optimization when this distance is reached.
+Our approach, \emph{Adversarial Pivotal Tuning (APT)}, first performs latent optimization to find the input pivot latent vector $w_p$ that results in the closest (but imperfect) reconstruction.
+We subsequently optimize the StyleGAN-XL weights with the following objectives: (1) reconstructing the image $x$, (2) while fooling the classifier $C$, and (3) while ensuring the generated image appears real to the StyleGAN-XL discriminator, i.e., that it remains within the real image distribution.
+To ensure that the manipulations are class-preserving, we bound the maximum perceptual distance between the input and generated image and stop the optimization when this distance is reached.

-Our method enjoys a number of advantages: First, by generating images which are close to input images and which appear realistic to a pretrained discriminator $D$, they are likely to be of high quality and fidelity as well as class-preserving.
-Second, by using objective (2), images are likely to fool the classifier.
-Third, and most importantly, our manipulations are optimized over the entire space of StyleGAN parameters (both in the latent space and in its weights).
-By applying this optimization after an initial latent optimization stage, we ensure that the editing capabilities of StyleGAN are preserved, thus allowing for fully expressive manipulations.
+Our method has the following main advantages: (i) By generating images that are close to input images and appear realistic to a pretrained discriminator $D$, they are likely to be of high quality and fidelity as well as class-preserving. (ii) The manipulations are optimized over the entire space of the generator parameters.
+By applying this optimization after an initial latent optimization stage, we ensure that the editing capabilities of StyleGAN-XL are preserved, thus allowing for expressive manipulations.